gKrokod/webServer/README.md

 ## What is webServer? ##

 webServer is a web server designed for publishing news.
-The web server is based on REST API - it accepts HTTP requests and returns responses in JSON format.
+It is based on REST API and accepts HTTP requests and returns responses in JSON format.
-The server stores the data necessary for work in the postgress database.
+The server stores the data necessary for work in the PostgreSQL database.

 ## Distribution ##